Malcolm Webster (murderer)

 Malcolm John Webster (born 18 April 1959) is an Englishman convicted of the murder of his first wife in Scotland in 1994 and the attempted murder of his second wife in New Zealand.
 Both cases involved staged car crashes and were carried out for the life insurance money.
 He was diagnosed with narcissistic personality disorder by a consultant forensic clinical psychologist, Dr Gary Macpherson, who prepared a report prior to his trial.
 A police profiler labelled him a sociopath.
-His crimes were portrayed in the three-part ITV miniseries The Widower (2014).
+His crimes were portrayed in the three-part ITV mini series The Widower (2014).

 Early life

 Webster's father, Alexander Robertson Webster of Kincardine, Fife, had been the head of the Fraud Squad in the Metropolitan Police, holding the rank of Detective Chief Superintendent.
 Malcolm's mother was Odette Blewett, a former nurse.

 As a child, Webster was prone to pretending to faint, grew up largely sheltered, and his penchant for fires earned him the nickname 'Pyro'.
 He left school at 15, with no qualifications.

 Webster worked as a nurse, a bin man, a driver and an office clerk.
 In his teens he lied about having cancer.